mhmdatallaa/Coiny/README.md

 ## 📱 About

-**Coiny** is a modern, feature-rich iOS application that allows users to track cryptocurrency prices in real-time and manage their personal crypto portfolio.
-Built with SwiftUI and following MVVM architecture patterns, this app demonstrates advanced iOS development skills including API integration, data persistence, and sophisticated UI animations.
+**Coiny** is an iOS application that allows users to track cryptocurrency prices in real-time and manage their personal crypto portfolio.
+Built with SwiftUI and following MVVM architecture patterns, this app demonstrates advanced iOS development skills including API integration and data persistence.

 <img src="https://github.com/user-attachments/assets/64d03d17-46d8-444e-9348-e731e60aa380" width="250"/>